oceanbase/oceanbase/tools/ob_error/README.md

 # What is ob_error

 ob_error is an error tool for OceanBase Database. ob_error returns information, cause, and possible solutions for the error code you enter.
-With the help of ob_error, it is not necessary to look up the documents.
+With the help of ob_error, it is not necessary to look up the documents for basic error information.

 ## How to build